 The Right Amount of Multimedia

-72% of consumers reveal that they want to learn about products and services by watching videos, and 84% were convinced to make a purchase after watching a brand’s video.
+72% of consumers reveal that they want to learn about products and services by watching videos, and 84% were convinced to purchase after watching a brand’s video.

 Photos and videos enrich the experience of website visitors.
 However, don’t overdo it.
 Show relevant visual elements that can help your customers make an informed decision, like a short, informative video that explains what solutions your HVAC business offers.

 The use of mobile phones in looking up products and services has surged in recent years.
 Around 57.38% of overall web traffic comes through mobile phones.